 ...and the way the world is going

 Hence the ways round that we have discovered.
-It is now more cost effective to keep a small stock of books, printed via a reasonable alternative, and ship these out through the website.
+It is now more cost effective to keep a small stock of books, printed via a reasonable alternative, and ship these out through our website (www.incaproject.co.uk).

 Ankerita was the first of those books to test this alternative route through Lulu, but the rest are now available to purchase directly from the author, and signed too.